 A better world is possible.
 I’m here to talk about it.

-As an adult, I’ve embraced my outspoken streak, using my voice to dive into difficult topics and share my vision for a more inclusive society.
+Since then, I’ve embraced my outspoken streak, using my voice to dive into difficult topics and share my vision for a more inclusive society.
+I also published a nonfiction book, and used that as a platform to reach more audiences.

 You can hire me to speak about…

 It’s a challenging time to be an LGBTQ+ person in the U.S., with annual surges of legislation aiming to curtail our rights.
 For LGBTQ+ reporters, it’s even harder to navigate.
-In this talk, I help those journalists learn how to report on these mounting atrocities while protecting their mental health.
-I help newsroom leaders learn how to support their LGBTQ+ employees.
-And I discuss how to draw the line of “objectivity” when the rights of your own community are under attack.
+I’ve written about how those journalists can report on these mounting atrocities while protecting their mental health, and how newsroom leaders can support their LGBTQ+ employees.

 💖 ‘One of the best speakers I’ve had’